 This Petition seeks extraordinary relief to mitigate the extraordinary risks imposed by the novel coronavirus, SARS-CoV-2, upon incarcerated people, corrections and health staff, and all of our communities.
-Only one body-the Supreme Court of Virginia-has the authority to effectively and systemically address this crisis.
-To mitigate the imminent and severe harm in carceral institutions of Coronavirus Disease 2019 (COVID-19), the disease caused by SARS-CoV-2, this Petition asks the Court to exercise its authority pursuant to Article VI, Section 1 of the Constitution of Virginia to issue a Writ of Mandamus, to reduce the number of people who are now in or who will enter Virginia's jails, prisons, and houses of correction.1
+Only one body-the Supreme Court of Virginia-has the authority to effectively and systemically address this crisis within the judiciary.
+To mitigate the imminent and severe harm in carceral institutions of Coronavirus Disease 2019 ("COVID-19"), the disease caused by SARS-CoV-2, this Petition asks the Court to exercise its authority pursuant to Article VI, Section 1 of the Constitution of Virginia to issue a Writ of Mandamus, ordering the courts to take measures to safeguard people who are now in or who will enter Virginia's jails, prisons, and houses of correction and enhance the safety at these facilities.1